vinheim3/spiritualWarfare-disasm/README.md

 * `code` - all the code, maybe a little bit of data
     * `bank_000.s` - core engine stuff
     * `common.*` - the shared 'bank 0'-like code
+    * `quizzes.s` - sometimes you can spawn an angel, that on contact, prompts you with a 5-question quiz.
+Answering these gives you birds and health
+    * `roomFlags.s` - code around storing temporary data of the last 10-ish rooms
+        so that enemies/items don't just spawn so soon after getting them
+    * `scripting.s` - decoding of scripting commands used by entities
 * `data`
     * `*_roomStructsAndLayouts.s` - contains variable-sized structs for rooms,
         and compressed room layout data
+    * `*_oamData.s` - indexes that when run against a vram tile conversion table, gets you the relevant top-left tile idx for 1 of an NPC's sprites
-    * `bank_*.s` - data that hasn't been decoded yet
+    * `bank_004.s` - possibly sound data
     * `roomGroupStructs.s` - rooms are grouped, and this file contains info about the groups, with some bytes still having unknown purpose
+    * `tileTypeConversionTable.s` - for each of the $20 tilesets, each value
+        in a tile layout is checked against here to turn into a tile type that determines how it interacts with the player, room flags, npcs, etc
     * `vramTileConversionTables.s` - for each of the $20 tilesets, each value
         in a tile layout is checked against here to turn into its actual tile idx, eg an invisible wall is converted to a black tile
 * `garbage` - left over, converted NES code, talking to NES ports
 * `gfx` - compressed graphics and pngs of the graphics
 * `include` - ram definitions, macros, etc